 BERRY AND BRAMBLE’S STORY

 Between Christmas and New Year, I also helped to rescue two Highland cattle from slaughter.
 Their names are Berry and Bramble: a 19-year-old mother and her two-year-old son.
 Just as they were about to enter the food chain, I was contacted to ask if I could help them.
 I managed to find them a sanctuary, organised transport, and made the 15 hour round-trip with the transporters to rescue the cows and accompany them to their safe home in Dunbartonshire.

 There have been many more since, but they were our first rescues.
 Please visit www.lotusanimalsanctuary.com for more Info or Facebook @LotusAnimalSanctuary

-This project is NOT about me, it's about the animals.
-There are a team of people involved so it's very much Team Lotus as opposed to Lynn.
-PLEASE if you have any skills we could use, legal, accountancy, poster design, IT, finance, printing, design...anything really, please get in touch with us at www.lotusanimalsanctuary.com
+This project is NOT about us, it's about the animals.
+There are a team of people involved in this project so it's very much Team Lotus as opposed to any one person.
+PLEASE if you have any skills we could use, legal, accountancy, Tshirt/poster design, IT, finance, printing, design...anything really, please get in touch with us at [email protected]